 In 2018, I completed the Holistic Baby and Child Care course run by Emerson College at the Rudolf Steiner House in London.
 The course covered child development from birth to three years and focused on providing respectful and child centred care to children from birth.
 We learnt about the theories of Emmi Pikler (founder of the Pikler Institute in Hungary) and Steiner education.
 The course felt like a great addition to my midwifery foundation, to expand my knowledge beyond birth into early childhood.

 Currently, I use my experience and knowledge to continue supporting parents.
 I do this by offering birth and postnatal doula support, leading my parent and baby groups and facilitating the Positive Birth Movement group in Horsham.
 My wish is to support parents in preparing for birth and life with a newborn, and then walk alongside them so they feel supported, informed and positive about this momentous time in their life.

-In January 2020 I will be attending the Conscious Birth Doula Training Course, which includes TIDE (trauma informed doula education).
-I am excited to build on my knowledge and expand my doula skills.
-I have a particular interest in the trauma informed piece of this training – which is why I chose this course.
+In January 2020 I completed the Conscious Birthing doula training course, which included TIDE (trauma informed doula education).
+I have a particular interest in offering trauma informed doula support, which is why I chose this course.
 Trauma, from a previous birth or experience in your life, may be triggered and brought to the surface during pregnancy, birth and early parenthood.
 Having this trauma informed model of care means that as well as understanding the impact past trauma can have on parents’ experiences, I can support parents to make plans to feel as safe and in control as possible during this time.